christianb93/ctOS/doc/hardware/InterruptController.md

 We see that the interrupt pin that we looked at earlier - PIN A of device 6 on PCI bus 5 - is routed to input line 0x12 of the IO APIC (in this case there is only one IO APIC, but the table also contains the information to which IO APIC the interrupt is connected).
 So we see that in fact, this pin is connected to the CPU via the programmable interrupt router **and** via the IO APIC.
 At startup, an operating system needs to decide whether it wants to use the APIC or the PIC and disable one of them to avoid that interrupts are delivered twice.

 The MP configuration tables are easy to parse, but unfortunately a matter of the past.
 Instead, more and more motherboards move to the **ACPI** standard.
 ACPI is an interface for the communication between an operating system and firmware that can do much more than a pure table could do.
 Instead, ACPI provides a mixture of tables and executable code, written in a bytecode called **AML** and executed by a virtual machine.
 To discover interrupt routings, an operating system does no longer detect and parse a table, but detect a piece of AML code in memory and then run that code in an AML interpreter.
 This code then contains a method which, if invoked, returns and interrupt mapping.
 This is very flexible and very powerful, but requires a lot of infrastructural code, in particular a full fledged ACPI interpreter.
-At the time being, ctOS does not support ACPI but uses the MP tables as far as they are available.
+At the time being, ctOS only parses and evaluates the static part of the ACPI tables.
+This is sufficient to detect the correct routing for ISA interrupts using the **FADT** ACPI tables but not to fully parse the **DSDT** which contains the interrupt routing information for PCI devices.
+Instead, ctOS tries to use MSI as far as possible where no wired interrupt routing is needed anymore as the device will directly send the interrupt vector (i.e. offset into the IDT) to the local APIC.

 ## Programming the I/O APIC